Ancestral Rivers of the World

 Pigeon Rivers, North Carolina to Tennessee

-southeast to northwest across the highest portions of the Appalachian Mountains
+southeast to northwest across the highest portions of the

-NC in the lower right corner to Douglas Lake, TN (slightly above the
+from Asheville, NC in the lower right corner to Douglas Lake, TN

 Drainage for the French Broad River originates on the